avanderm/pnla/README.md

 # Numerical representation

 In order to start working with the numerical tools in the PNLA package, we need to construct a PolySys object out of the SymSys object.
 This can be achieved using the sym2poly function.
-In constrast to a SymSys object, which contains expression, the PolySys object has two fields:
+In contrast to a SymSys object, which contains expression, the PolySys object has two fields:

 1. Vector of coefficients for the Vandermonde monomials
 2. The exponents of the Vandermonde monomials